A credit score is just a number.

 That's close enough for me.

-So keep up with your credit score and check out the free service from Credit Sesame.
+So keep up with your credit score and check out the free service from our partner Credit Sesame.
 Have you checked your score lately?

 What is a Good Credit Score?